CodeDevMLH/Jellyfin-Featured-Content-Bar/README.md

 - **`listFileName`**:
   The name of the file containing the list of movie or series IDs.
 Ensure this file exists in the correct location.

-- **`token`**:
-  Your Jellyfin API key, which is required for accessing the Jellyfin API.
-Replace `"YOURAPIKEYHERE"` with your actual API key.

 - **`moviesSeriesBoth`**:
   Specifies the type of content to display: